 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 Visit the Academics & Study Abroad page which outlines key considerations for your academic planning as you navigate different phases of study abroad:

 - Finalizing Course Enrollment Abroad

 - Transcripts and Credits on your UMD Record

 The University of British Columbia offers a wide variety of coursework.
 Exchange students register for 12-15 credits (4-5 courses) per semester.

 Class in the following departments are not open to exchange students: Audiology and Speech Sciences, Dentistry, Journalism, Medicine, Nursing, Pharmaceutical Sciences, and Rehabilitation Sciences.
 Most courses in Theatre and Film are not open to exchange students.

-Many departments at UBC have restrictions on specific courses: Applied Science, Architecture, Arts, Commerce, Creative Writing, Education, Kinesiology, Landscape Architecture/Environmental Design, Law, Music, and Science.
-Please view full restrictions on the UBC Exchange website.
+The following departments at UBC have restrictions on specific courses: Applied Science, Architecture, Arts, Commerce, Creative Writing, Education, Kinesiology, Landscape Architecture/Environmental Design, Law, Music, and Science.

 |University of British Columbia Credit||UMD Credit|

 |1 British Columbia credit||1 UMD credit|